DSU-Digital-Sound-Design/f-23-history-of-recorded-music/content/projects/final-project.md

 #### Mixing Process
 - **Your mixdown will also be conducted using the Toft ATB Mixer**.
 Use its EQ, buses, and aux sends creatively to blend your tracks into a polished piece.
-- **Integrate the outboard gear thoughtfully**.
-The leveling amplifier, equalizer, compressor, and reverb chamber should be used to enhance and not overpower your mix.

 #### Documentation
 - **Document each step with photos**.
 Whether it's setting up mics, adjusting the mixer, or tweaking outboard gear settings, visual evidence is key.
 Show how each sound source was routed through the mixer and outboard gear.